Fennec-Framework/heroku-buildpack/README.md

   run this on termin : heroku config:add BUILDPACK_URL=https://github.com/Fennec-Framework/heroku-buildpack.git

--**deploy**
+- **deploy**
   git add . # Adds all files to git in this repository git push --set-upstream heroku main # Sets the upstream branch to heroku main and pushes all files